tidy-finance/website/docs/10_introduction.md

 )
 ```

-The resulting file contains 163313 daily observations for 30 different corporations.
+The resulting tibble contains 163403 daily observations for 30 different corporations.
 The figure below illustrates the time series of downloaded *adjusted* prices for each of the constituents of the Dow Jones index.
 Make sure you understand every single line of code!
 (What are the arguments of `aes()`?
-Which alternative geoms could you use to visualize the time series?
+Which alternative `geoms` could you use to visualize the time series?
 Hint: if you do not know the answers try to change the code to see what difference your intervention causes).

 ```r